JuliaShlykova/git-practice/test6.md

-Hello, I am new here!
+No!
+I will stay with you!